philipyoon/microblog/README.md

   - Database migration support with Alembic
 - Full-text search implemented with Elasticsearch, using service provider Searchbox
 - Front end was done with basic HTML templates and CSS framework Bootstrap
-- Secure email password reset using JSON web tokens
+- Secure email password reset using JSON web tokens (albeit email server not configured yet)